kaktus40/cesium-sensors/README.md

 **Example**

 Simple examples are included in the [Examples](Examples/) folder.
-To run locally, run `npm install`, then run `node server.js` and navigate to [http://localhost:8080](http://localhost:8080) and select the example application to run.
+To run locally, run `npm start` and navigate to [http://localhost:8080](http://localhost:8080) and select the example application to run.

 **Build**